OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/02_GUI_Widget_Guide.md

 Each ultracortex comes with wires that are color coded to match the GUI, which can be a useful way of keeping track of which electrode maps to which channel.

-### Hardware Settings:
+#### Hardware Settings

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/GUI_HardwareSettings.png?raw=true" width="50%">

-The Time Series widget opens a menu that allows you to fine tune the PGA Gain, Bias, and other hardware settings for each channel.
+For Cyton users, clicking the Hardware Settings button opens a menu that allows you to fine tune the PGA Gain, Bias, and other hardware settings for each channel.

-### Other Settings:
+#### Other Settings

 **Channel Buttons**: These buttons represent each connected electrode channel.
 You can toggle them on/off to control whether or not you want to collect data from that electrode.